PhoenixPan/FrontEndDevelopment/jQuery-basic.md

 # jQuery
 is a popular javascript library.

 1. Selector: We use $() to select elements in CSS style (similar to querySelector in javascript).
 The selector returns a list even there's only one item.
-Use $(this) to stand for "this" in js;
+Use $(this) to stand for "this" in js. $ always returns the jQuery object, known as the "wrapped set," which is an array-like structure that contains all the selected DOM elements.
+It never returns null, or another type.
+If one element is found, the jQuery object will have only one child.
+If no elements are found, the jQuery object will be empty.
 2. Manipulate css: $().css("property","value") or $().css(object);

   ```